-The Civil Division must defend the interests of the United States in cases filed against the United States (where the United States is designated as defendant), protect the interests of the United States in cases where the United States has an interest but has not been sued or initiated a civil suit in the matter (where the United States is otherwise designated, i.e., not a defendant or a plaintiff), and advance the interests of the United States in affirmative cases (where the United States sues a party in court and is designated as a plaintiff).
-Most of our civil cases are litigated in U.S. District Court, the Civil Division also handles some appeals in the U.S. Court of Appeals for the Tenth Circuit.
-In addition, some civil matters require AUSAs to appear in State of Wyoming courts and before certain boards and commissions.
-While in most cases civil AUSAs act as the lead attorneys for the Government in the District of Wyoming, they also serve as local counsel in cases litigated by Main Justice trial attorneys, who work for one of the Department of Justice’s litigating divisions headquartered in Washington, D.C. (e.g., the Main Justice Environment & Natural Resources Division, Tax Division, Civil Division, etc.).
+The Civil Division defends the interests of the United States in cases where the United States is designated as defendant, protects the interests of the United States in cases where the United States has an interest but is not a party, and advances the interests of the United States in affirmative cases (where the United States sues a party in court and is designated as a plaintiff).
+Most of our civil cases are litigated in U.S. District Court; however the Civil Division frequently handles appeals to the U.S. Court of Appeals for the Tenth Circuit.
+AUSAs occasionally handle matters in State of Wyoming courts as well.

 Financial Litigation Program

 Within the Civil Division, the Financial Litigation Program (FLP) oversees the collection of civil and criminal federal debts.
 The FLP is responsible for the enforcement of monetary impositions ordered as a result of criminal convictions in the U.S. District Court for the District of Wyoming.
 This includes fines and any restitution amount determined to be necessary to compensate victims of crime.
 Additionally, the FLP is responsible for obtaining and collecting civil judgments on defaulted federal debts, including student loans owed to the U.S. Department of Education.